Shades of Grey

 As you might have guessed, I highly recommend this book.
 Particularly if you are a fan of dystopias, silliness, and/or science fiction mysteries.
 However, if you find this review off-putting, I would recommend starting with a lighter book, the aforementioned The Eyre Affair; Shades of Grey is not a sequel, but takes the twisty view of narrative and reality introduced there and applies it with a bit more intensity.

-The sequel to Shades of Grey will be Painting by Numbers, and is expected out in 2013.
+The sequel to Shades of Grey will be Painting by Numbers, and is expected out in 2013 (update: still not out!
+Maybe 2019?).
 Be warned, Shades of Grey ends with the promise of great things to come, and the wait for a sequel may cause severe withdrawal symptoms.
 But it's worth it.